Simon Tong: Other projects

 Tong also set up a record label with Youth (of Killing Joke) called Butterfly Recordings.
 The first acts to be released are Indigo Moss and Duke Garwood, along with a compilation entitled What the Folk.

 In 2012 Simon contributed to the recording of the Dr Dee soundtrack, written by Damon Albarn, which was released on 7 May 2012.

 He was a member of the band Transmission with Youth, Paul Ferguson (of Killing Joke) and Tim Bran (of Dreadzone) which has released a single called "Noctolucent" and an album, Beyond Light, in 2006.
 He has also played guitar on several tracks on the 2007 Client album Heartland.

 Tong was asked to play guitar on the album Apriti sesamo by Italian composer Franco Battiato.
 After its 2012 release Tong toured with Battiato in Italy.

 In 2020 Tong was involved in a project called Mirry with his brother-in-law Tom Fraser and Kirsteen McNish.
 It resulted in an album based around the 1950s piano recordings of Fraser's great aunt Mirry.

 Personal life

 Tong grew up with fellow Verve member Richard Ashcroft and went to school with other members of The Verve.
-He is credited with teaching him guitar.
+Tong is credited with teaching Ashcroft guitar.